swiftlang/swift-evolution/proposals/0526-deadline.md

-The modification to `CancellationError` adds a new stored property and initializer but preserves the existing default initializer with identical behavior - existing code that constructs `CancellationError()` will continue to produce an error with the equivalent of `.taskCancelled` as its reason.
+The modification to `CancellationError` adds a new stored property and initializer but preserves the existing default initializer with identical behavior - existing code that constructs `CancellationError()` will continue to produce an error with the equivalent of `.userRequested` as its reason.
 The proposed APIs are capable of being implemented in less performant manners prior to the introduction of typed throws.
 Back porting this feature is not a proposed part of the pitch but no technical limitation is added except the burden of making the implementation fragmented upon